Portrait of artist Lee Ko

 Buffalo State College News — Western New York Collection by Cindy Sherman, 2004

-Solo Exhibitions Moving Silence
+Moving Silence

 Gorelick Gallery, Charlotte, NC